JonathanPCGuy/imageapi-jsfs/README.md

 # Instructions on usage

+Build the server by running **npm run build**
-Build and run the server by running **npm run start**
+Build and run the server by running **npm run start** Run the server using the existing compiled values in dist by running **npm run runserver** Test the code by running **npm run test**

-By default server will run on http://localhost:3000
+By default server will run on http://localhost:3000.
+Append the API below with the expected values to test it.

 # API